-On the whole, the content of the box is a terminological entry, in which:
+On the whole, this is a terminological entry, in which:

 The definition is structured as an intensional one, such that:

--- "˜social phenomenon' is the superordinate concept, i.e., the definition states that a DIY is a social phenomenon;
+- ‘social phenomenon’ is the superordinate concept, i.e., the definition states that DIY is a social phenomenon;

--- "˜of personally building...' are the delimiting characteristics, i.e., the definition states that a DIY is a specific social phenomenon (i.e., not all social phenomena are cases of DIY), where the specification is provided by the delimiting characteristics.
+- ‘of personally building...’ are the delimiting characteristics, i.e., the definition states that DIY is a specific social phenomenon (i.e., not all social phenomena are cases of DIY), where the specification is provided by the delimiting characteristics.

 Even though this is a vocabulary for human decision makers, and therefore strict formal rules are not required, what follows has been adopted: